Saturday, August 17, 2024

 Danny Marvin looks to have stolen Nipper's place in the team, and at the end of the last issue, he was driving recklessly by Nipper when he lost control of his sports car as it raced towards a milk float.
 In the first panel of this week's issue, we see the outcome of that, with Marvin managing to pull out of the skid and hitting the milk float with a glancing blow.

 This storyline with Marvin and his rivalry with Nipper is a good hand, but it is the artwork that holds all the aces.
 Each panel is a story within itself, and I find more to enjoy week after week.
 It started strong with the artwork and all it brought to the table with the backstreet herbalist, and each week it has built on that solid foundation to where we are now.
 The first panel would be an obvious highlight, as was the entire first page.
 The second page continued in a similar vein, and although the scene of the action changed, the intensity and fluidity of the art style did not.
-Previous issues of Nipper have almost been heavy-handed, but of late it has become both brighter and lighter, and paired with a story mining a similar style, this feels a lot faster, and dare I say it, better.
-Nipper has a lot of problems at the moment, but his artwork and plot aren't one of them.
+Previous issues of Nipper have almost been heavy-handed, but of late, it has become both brighter and lighter, and paired with a story mining a similar style, this feels a lot faster, and dare I say it, better.
+Nipper has a lot of problems at the moment, but his artwork and plot aren't among them.

 Rating: 8/10